-The FY 2024 request also includes funding for moving and relocation costs for government leased space in preparation for the expiration of leases in August 2025.
+The FY 2024 request also includes funding for moving and relocation costs for government leased space in preparation for the August 2025 expiration of leases.
 Finally, the FY 2024 funding request provides approximately \$1.6 million reimbursement for agency contributions to the GSA in support of the Federal Risk and Authorization Management Program (FedRAMP).